 -

-Review the registered movement sheet to confirm that inventory has been moved from the source bin to the staging bin.
+Please review the registered movement sheet to confirm that inventory has been moved from the source bin to the staging bin.

 -